Treatments of Interest for COVID-19

 A subsequent study (STOP-COVID)(n=289) compared tofacitinib 10 mg twice daily to placebo for 14 days until discharge in patients hospitalized for <72 hours.
 Most patients also received corticosteroids and supplemental oxygen, but not remdesivir, invasive or noninvasive mechanical ventilation, or ECMO.
 Patients with active non-COVID infections or who were immunocompromised were excluded.
 Tofacitinib decreased the composite risk of death or respiratory failure vs placebo (18.1% vs 29% [RR 0.63, 95% CI 0.41 to 0.97, p=0.04], but not duration of ICU or hospital stay.
 Death from any cause at day 28 was 2.8% in the tofacitinib group vs 5.5% in the placebo group (HR 0.49, 95% CI 0.15 to 1.63).
 Risk of secondary infection was not increased vs placebo.126

-Consider tofacitinib for non-critically ill patients if baricitinib is unavailable.50,126
+Consider tofacitinib in place of baricitinib if baricitinib is unavailable.50,126

-The baricitinib EUA carries warnings about VTE risk.103 VTE was similar in the two treatment arms of ACTT-2 (21 patients [baricitinib] vs 16 patients [placebo]; 4.1% vs 3.1%, 95% CI -1.3 to 3.3).20 All patients received VTE prophylaxis unless contraindicated, as is recommended in the EUA.20,103 Similarly, VTE risk was not increased in COV-BARRIER or STOP-COVID.99 Patients with recurrent VTE, or history within 12 weeks (COV-BARRIER; ACTT-2), or any VTE history (STOP-COVID) were excluded from these studies.99,126
+Baricitinib carries warnings about VTE risk.54,103 VTE was similar in the two treatment arms of ACTT-2 (21 patients [baricitinib] vs 16 patients [placebo]; 4.1% vs 3.1%, 95% CI -1.3 to 3.3).20 All patients received VTE prophylaxis unless contraindicated.20 Similarly, VTE risk was not increased in COV-BARRIER or STOP-COVID.99 Patients with recurrent VTE, or history within 12 weeks (COV-BARRIER; ACTT-2), or any VTE history (STOP-COVID) were excluded from these studies.99,126

 Interest in linagliptin use for COVID-19 treatment is based on its in vitro inhibition of SARS-CoV-2 cysteine protease, an enzyme involved in viral replication.121